sadieleob/solo-blog-flux/README.md

 You will need a Kubernetes cluster version 1.16 or newer and kubectl version 1.18.
 For a quick local test, you can use [Microk8s](https://www.solo.io/blog/a-local-development-kubernetes-environment-for-gloo-edge/).
-Any other Kubernetes should work, in general the cluster needs to support Kubernetes ServiceType Loadbalancer.
+Any other Kubernetes should work, in general the cluster needs to support Kubernetes ServiceType Loadbalancer and connectivity to those IPs.

 In order to follow the guide you'll need a GitHub account and a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)